Widget

 If it's off by only 1-3 watchers then the difference is likely due to our few-minute data-feed delay.
 If you go grab a glass of milk/water/beer/etc. from the fridge and come back to your computer, the dust should settle and the Watch Counts should be in sync.

-If the difference is any greater than just a couple counts, then please take a moment to let us know.
+If the difference is prolonged or any greater than just a couple counts, then please take a moment to let us know.

 How can I stay updated on the latest WatchCount.com Widget happenings?